Questfall/docs/mining/Items.md

 **Lower-tier elixirs** (F, E, D) give temporary effects.\
 **Higher-tier elixirs** (C, B, A) give permanent effects.

+There are **four** categories of Elixirs:

+* **Attribute Elixirs** – Increases the attribute points of the character.
+* **Mystic Elixirs** – These affect primarily the mana and spells, like reducing the mana cost of all the character's spells.
+* **Power Elixirs** - Gives a boost to the mining power, stamina, and the ability to carry and trade more items.
+* **Fortune Elixirs** – Increases the changes for lucky strikes, like boosting the probability of doubling bonuses.

 The tier of the elixir can be upgraded by crafting.

 ### Potions